vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The definition of God’s figure of grace

-The concept of daks.in. ām¯urti thus comprises the manifested form (r¯upa) of God, the (physical) image or body (m¯urti) in which it may be envisaged, and the right side (daks.in. e pārśve), which indicates the Pāśupata’s position with respect to Mahādeva and his embodiment.
+The concept of daks.in. ām¯urti thus comprises the manifested form (r¯upa) of God, the (physical) image or body (m¯urti) in which it may be envisaged, and the right side (daks.iṇe pārśve), which indicates the Pāśupata’s position with respect to Mahādeva and his embodiment.
 As such the term is applicable to every situation in which the Pāśupata enters into contact with his object of worship.
 And this appears to have been the intention of the author of the Pāśupatas¯utra when we read PS 1.8–9 coherently (as also the author of the T.īkā seems to have done: upahāras¯utra, above, p.
 514): ‘He should worship with offerings of laughter, singing, dancing, bellowing, obeisance, and muttering to the figure of grace (daks.in. ām¯urti) of Mahādeva.’
-37 The same idea underlies the Ratnat.īkā, where it says that the Pāśupata should consecrate the ashes with mantras in the temple ‘at Siva’s Daks ´ .in. ām¯urti’, 38 or the Skandapurān. a when it advises that one should offer rice pudding with ghee at the ‘southern m¯urti’ during one year in order to become like Nandin.
+37 The same idea underlies the Ratnat.īkā, where it says that the Pāśupata should consecrate the ashes with mantras in the temple ‘at Siva’s Daks ´ .in. ām¯urti’, 38 or the Skandapurāṇa when it advises that one should offer rice pudding with ghee at the ‘southern m¯urti’ during one year in order to become like Nandin.
 39

 It seems obvious that the same idea underlies the initiation rite, in which the place of the physical image, i.e. the m¯urti, may be taken by the guru who

 36 This position conforms best with the view of images maintained in the Nyāya school, which is generally believed to have had close links with the Pāśupata.
 In Colas 2004, 163 this author describes Udayana’s point of view as follows: ‘The rite does not specifically invest the image with a divine presence or power through a mechanical process, but occasions the conscious reflection, by deities, of themselves as being present in the image.’
 In other words, Siva’s presence in the Daks ´ .in. ām¯urti is an act of grace (parigraha).

-37 PS 1.8–9: hasitagītanr.ttaḍum. ḍum. kāranamaskārajapyopahāren. opatis.t.het mahādevasya daks.in. ām¯urteh. k 8–9 k I take daks.in. ām¯urteh. here as genitivus pro dativo depending on upahāren. a (see Speijer 1889, § 132).
+37 PS 1.8–9: hasitagītanr.ttaḍum. ḍum. kāranamaskārajapyopahāreṇopatis.t.het mahādevasya daks.in. ām¯urteh. k 8–9 k I take daks.in. ām¯urteh. here as genitivus pro dativo depending on upahāreṇa (see Speijer 1889, § 132).
 Alternatively, we may read an accusative, daks.in. ā m¯urtim, in accordance with the Benares and Calcutta mss of the S¯utras and some testimonies.
 See Bisschop 2006a, 5.

-38 Ratnat.īkā at Gan. akārikā 7 (p.
-18): . . . śivadaks.in. am¯urtau mantraih. sam. skr.tya . . . .
+38 Ratnat.īkā at Gaṇakārikā 7 (p.
+18): . . . śivadaks.iṇam¯urtau mantraih. sam. skr.tya . . . .
 Cf. Kaun. ḍinya ad PS 1.1 (above, p.
 513).

 39 SP 27.31: